 Of all the people I'm surprised to see at the bridge game in the Niagara-on-the-Lake Community Centre, the one who surprises me most is Dianne Kunselman.
 I always considered her a pillar of the Bridge Centre of Niagara in St. Catharines, an illusion I probably developed because she was a longtime director of the games there.

 So I asked her Friday how come.
 Her reason: She feels the game in St. Catharines has gotten too noisy and cramped since the club has given up its extra room in the plaza.
 Since this is a hike for her -- she lives in St. Catharines -- that's quite an endorsement.
 Plus she said she likes the people.
 I agree.
-On Friday they even brought in a couple birthday cakes for one of the players, a guy named George who was turning 95.
+On Friday they even brought in a couple birthday cakes for one of the players, the venerable Harold Nash, who was turning 95.
 No chorus of "Happy Birthday," though.
-George wasn't feeling well.
+Harold wasn't feeling well.
 He stayed home.

 No comments: